rksm/node-watch-interface/README.md

 # watch-interface

 Recursively gather file meta data starting at a root directory.
 When files change the meta data gets automatically updated.
-It is thin wrapper for 'watch' that takes care of file meta object housekeeping.
+It is thin wrapper for [gaze](https://github.com/shama/gaze) that takes care of some housekeeping and provides a non-changing interface when we change the watching backend.

-The motivation for creating this project is to have an interface that wraps mikeal's watch module which works fine but depends on the deperecated `fs.watchFile` API and is slow.
-Once `fs.watch` becomes more stable I'll switch to base this module on the new interface.
-Code depending on this module will hopefully not have to change.

 ## Usage